Report Year: 2022

 The Federal Judicial Center Foundation is a private, nonprofit corporation that Congress established to receive gifts to support the work of the Center.
-The Foundation has sole authority to decide whether to accept gifts and thereby to determine the suitability of would-be donors.
+The Foundation has sole authority to decide whether to accept gifts, and thereby to determine the suitability of would-be donors.
 The Foundation may not accept gifts earmarked for projects that have not previously been approved by the Center’s Board, and the Center has sole control over the design and conduct of activities supported by donations.

-James M. Wagstaffe, San Francisco, Cal., Chair
+James M. Wagstaffe, San Francisco, C.A., Chair

-Peter A. Kraus, Dallas, Tex.
+Peter A. Kraus, Dallas, T.X.

-Blake D. Morant, Winston-Salem, N.C.
+Blake D. Morant, Washington, D.C.

 John B. White, Jr., Spartanburg, S.C.